 - Maintenance.
 The body expends a great deal of energy in maintaining the sodium and potassium concentrations through cell membrane pumps that exchange sodium and potassium ions.

 - Diffusion.
-Diffusion is the natural tendency of a substance to move in an area of higher concentration to an area of lower concentration.
+Diffusion is the natural tendency of a substance to move from an area of higher concentration to an area of lower concentration.

 Causes of fluid and electrolyte imbalances are discussed below in general.